itsmostafa/certified-aws-developer-associate-notes/3-aws-serverless/apigateway.md

 # API Gateway

 Allows us to create REST APIs which can be public and accessible to the clients.
-It can proxy requests to Lambda functios and other services which expose HTTP end-points.
+It can proxy requests to Lambda functions and other services which expose HTTP end-points.

 ## Overview